 Twenty-six days in and I’ve struggled.
 I’m spending a lot more alone time as I drive to and from work.
 A mind can go crazy facing the pain that I’ve buried deep within myself.
 My grandmother laughs as I tell her, “I’ve got this.
 My time is just around the bend”..and then call her back a few days later in tears because I’m struggling and as I choke back those tears I say, “Okay, maybe just around the next bend.”

 Living in the moment.
 It’s being with my children more.
 It’s celebrating the day.
-Watching a show all the way through with them and not getting up during the commercials to rotate laundry, empty the dishwasher or check my email.
+Watching a show all the way through with them and did not getting up during the commercials to rotate laundry, empty the dishwasher or check my email.
 It’s really being there.
-Talking about the story line, the characters, listening to them tell me what they love.
-It’s enjoying the “right now” and not thinking about what I’m going to pull together for dinner, how I can stretch my budget or planning what I’m doing next to entertain someone.
+Talking about the storyline, the characters, listening to they tell me what they love.
+It’s enjoying the “right now” and not thinking about what I’m going to pull together for dinner, how I can stretch my budget, or planning what I’m doing next to entertain someone.

 I stopped indulging in soda on December 20.
 It was one of THE most difficult things I’ve ever done.
 I had a terrible headache for three weeks.
 My body ached.
 If I saw a Coca-Cola sign or bottle, my mouth went dry wanting one.
 I’m 38 days Soda-Sober and I thought it would be different.
 I thought the weight would “fall off”.
 I thought I’d feel amazing.
 I don’t.
 So?
 I’m living in the moment.
 Reminding myself when the urge hits that I am enough to overcome this moment.
 That it will pass.